marklysze/Magic-Pocket-Control-ESP32/README.md

 2. It's not working on my camera?
     - Ensure that you have Bluetooth turned on in the Setup menu on the camera
     - I have tested with the Pocket 4K and 6K (Original) - contact me if you are having trouble connecting to your camera.
+    - The version of your firmware may need to be updated to the latest version so the protocol used is compatible with your camera.

 # Disclaimer
 * The use of this software is at your own risk.
 The creator of this software cannot be held liable.